CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/manufacturing-order/mass-status-change.md

 # Mass Manufacturing Order Status Change

-This function allows to change status of many Manufacturing Orders in the same time.
+Managing the status of multiple Manufacturing Orders (MOs) efficiently is crucial for streamlined production workflows.
+The Mass Manufacturing Order Status Change function allows users to update the status of multiple MOs simultaneously, reducing manual effort and improving operational efficiency.

 ---

+To access this feature, navigate to:

-:::note Path
+:::info Path
     Production > Manufacturing Order > Document Status Change Wizard
 :::

 ![Mass Status Change](./media/mass-status-change/manufacturing-order-status-change.webp)

 ## Possible Status Changes

+The table below outlines the valid status transitions:

 |                      From                      |                     To                      |
 | :--------------------------------------------: | :-----------------------------------------: |